How to Store Data Quality Results? Examples and Best Practices

 You can see all of the currently possible options below.
 Select where you want to get the data from.
 In this case, we would like to create an empty table and insert data using an SQL statement (it enables us to select certain data from other tables).
 To do that, select the Empty table in the Source field.

-In our case we have to specify the schema (because of INSERT statement construction, see Insertion preparation section)
+In our case, we have to specify the schema (because of INSERT statement construction, see Insertion preparation section)

-Click Add filed under Schema section.
+Click Add filed under the Schema section.

 Add and fill all of the necessary fields.

-And another way to define the schema is to use the JSON format.
+Another way to define the schema is to use the JSON format.
 Enable Edit as text and define the schema as below.

 [